 The storage emulator currently runs only on Windows.

 Data created in one version of the storage emulator is not guaranteed to be accessible when using a different version.
-If you need to persist your data for the long term, it's recommended that you store that data in an Azure storage account, rather than in the storage emulator.
+If you need to persist your data for the long term, we recommended that you store that data in an Azure storage account, rather than in the storage emulator.

 How the storage emulator works